dineshkummarc/html5-game-template-1/README.md

 * `index.html` - This HTML file will execute the compiled `game.js` file.

+* `live-compile.js` - This small NodeJS app will provide a local server that automatically compiles/bundles your CoffeeScript code every time you refresh!

 About
 ---
 This template was written by (and mostly for) Matt Campbell. http://code.mattcampbell.net